Balama mine

 The Balama mine is one of the largest graphite mines in Mozambique and in the world.
 The mine is located in the northern part of the country in Cabo Delgado Province.
 The mine has estimated reserves of 1.15 billion tonnes of ore 10.2% graphite.

+Geography and geology

+The Balama mine is located West of Montepuez in the Namuno District of Cabo Delgado Province in Northern Mozambique over an area of 106km² mining concession.

+Most of the graphite is in layers of graphitic schists in a ridge and three hills up to 250m above the surrounding plains.

+The area also contains 1.15bt vanadium, which the owner planned to develop under a separate project, named the Balama Vanadium Project.